 We have again included a ‘Pupils and parents’ section, which we believe provides some of the most compelling reading in the Guide.
 For those thinking about boarding, it is a marvellously positive advert for one of the real beacons of British education and a great credit to the whole of the boarding sector.
+Here is a small cross-section of the many contributions we have received from those currently boarding in the UK.
+We thank all those who contributed and we believe they are a great credit to their schools and to boarding in all schools.

 The best things about boarding are sleeping in a room with my friends and eating altogether at a big table.
 My House is Wilton and it is like a home from home.
 We have lovely Houseparents and living with all the other boarders is like having lots of sisters and brothers (but not as annoying as my brother!) and we live in one big house together.
 My favourite place here is my soft, comfy bed.
 We have lots of fun and I love going for walks and picnics in the park.
 I like having the garden, the field, the brook and the Forest School to play in, right on my doorstep.
 My favourite memories from this year are: